HarryKodden/WIndows-Secure-VM/README.md

 172.17.0.0      0.0.0.0         255.255.0.0     U     0      0        0 docker0
 ```

-Here you zee that the interface for your Zerotier network is named **ztabc**
+Here you see that the interface for your Zerotier network is named **ztabc**

 You can now find the IP address you hav been given, by